 If there’s one thing I’ve learned, it’s that comfort often equals successful breastfeeding.
 When you’re stressed or anxious, it’s more difficult for your baby to latch (and let’s be honest, you just won’t enjoy the experience as much!).
 Luckily, so many places are now nursing-friendly—and offer private rooms for mothers who want to breastfeed (I’ve even noticed pods while traveling in the airport!).
 And remember to think outside of the box—sometimes, a semi-private bench or seat will give you the right amount of quiet space to bond with your baby.
 There’s even an app that can help you find nearby nursing rooms and lactation pods (over 5000 of them across the country!).

 A Covered Goods® cover is the perfect product for any new (or even seasoned!) mother.
 Our covers are soft and stretchy, and offer full 360 degree coverage.
 The won’t bunch or ride up—ideal for moms who will be nursing on the go.
 We even hear from women who say they use our covers for privacy while pumping!
+I hear from so many women that this is one of the best baby products they've purchased.

 Like anything else, there’s a learning curve to nursing in public.
 And as they say, practice makes perfect!
 Once you’ve got your carrier and your cover, spend some time using them at home.
 You’ll figure out a routine that feels comfortable, and it will be that much easier when you decide to step outside.